guardian/security-hq/README.md

 5. Start the application: `sbt:security-hq> run`

-Once the sever has started, the webapp is accessible at [https://security-hq.local.dev-gutools.co.uk/](https://security-hq.local.dev-gutools.co.uk/)
+Once the server has started, the webapp is accessible at [https://security-hq.local.dev-gutools.co.uk/](https://security-hq.local.dev-gutools.co.uk/)

 ### Working with CSS and JS